dylanswartz/actions-consent-form-example/README.md

 ## Action Setup

-To try this rule out with your own Auth0 account using an existing instance of the consent form webtask, follow these steps:
+To try this rule out with your own Auth0 account using an existing instance of the consent form, follow these steps:

 1. Create a new Auth0 custom Action using the contents of the [`action.js`](action.js) script as a part of the Login Flow.
 2. Modify the values for `CONSENT_FORM_URL` and `SESSION_TOKEN_SECRET` in your Action's code